 Our staff team care deeply about their responsible roles within the school - be it pastoral, supervisory or academic - and work extremely hard to get the best from, and for, each individual child.
-Our school motto 'Learning together we achieve great things' applies to every member of our school community and helps cement this sense of teamwork and togetherness.
+In February 2018, we reviewed our vision and our aims.
+'Nurture, Inspire, Flourish.' truly reflects what Courtney is all about.
+Our academic aspirations for each of our children are high, but equally we want our pupils to leave our school ready for life in the 21st Century with confidence, resilience and the ability to be adaptable to the changes ahead.